deepakachyutha/IBMEmployees-ML/README.md

 # IBMEmployees-ML

+A complete ML project using IBM HR employee data to predict employee attrition.
+The objective is not just about model accuracy but to help businesses understand why employees leave and take actions to save money and retain top talents.

 ## IBMEmployeesModel

-This project uses machine learning to analyze IBM HR employee data and predict employee attrition.
-The objective is to help businesses understand why employees leave and take preemptive actions.

 ### Tasks Performed

-1. Data Preprocessing
+#### 1. Data Preprocessing
 - Cleaning Data by dropping irrelevant columns like: `EmployeeCount`, `Over18`, `StandardHours`
 - Label encoded all categorical variables
 - Exported the cleaned dataset for further use

-2. Feature Selection
+#### 2. Feature Selection
 - Used SelectKBest with ANOVA F-test to select the Top 10 Features influencing attrition

-3. Model Training & Evaluation
+#### 3. Model Training & Evaluation
 - Trained and evaluated 3 classification models: `Logistic Regression`, `Random Forest Classifier` and `Support Vector Classifier (SVC)`
 - For each model, we calculated: `Accuracy`, `Classification Report` and `Confusion Matrix`

-4. Feature Importance
+#### 4. Feature Importance
 - Extracted feature importance using `RandomForestClassifier`
 - Visualized the Top 15 most influential features on attrition using `RandomForestClassifier` from `sklearn`

-5. Class Imbalance Handling:
+#### 5. Class Imbalance Handling:
 - Applied `SMOTE` (Synthetic Minority Over-sampling Technique).
 - Tried Class Weights for imbalanced classification.